-- With individuals with a need-to-know13, who should only be provided with the minimum information they need; and - Using an encrypted and secure system (e.g. a Sharefile-type sharing platform set up by the ADO, encrypted emails, password-protected documents, ADAMS)14.
+- With individuals with a need-to-know, who should only be provided with the minimum information they need; and - Using an encrypted and secure system (e.g. a Sharefile-type sharing platform set up by the ADO, encrypted emails, password-protected documents, ADAMS).

-12 See, in particular, ISRM Articles 4.1 and 5.2.2(b).
+&lt;sup>12 See, in particular, ISRM Articles 4.1 and 5.2.2(b).